Italy - Factors to watch on June 24

 ECONOMY

-National statistics institute ISTAT releases June consumer confidence data and May flash non-EU trade balance data.

-Treasury announces sale of BTPs, fixed rate bonds, with relative amounts to be auctioned on June 27.
+Treasury announces sale of BTP bonds, with relative amounts to be auctioned on June 27.

 COMPANIES